Skip to main content

 Leung Lab

 I went to the University of California, Los Angeles and received a B.S. in Microbioloy, Immunology and Molecular Genetics.
 I worked as a research assistant at biotech companies for three years and was involved in projects on biofuel production and cancer vaccine development.
 I came to the University of Utah through the Molecular Biology program and I have been enjoying both the research and the friendly atmosphere here.
-I am currently in Daniel Leung’s lab and we are interested in Mucosal-Associated Invariant T (MAIT) cells.
-Specifically, I am interested in the regulation of MAIT cells cytotoxicity upon activation.

 Lab Website